 Tecnológico de Monterrey:

 The first institution of the System has 31 campuses with an enrollment of over 100,000 full-time students and a faculty of over 8,500.
 Since the beginning of Dr. Rangel’s administration, one of his priorities was the establishment of faculty upgrading programs.
-In 1998 as part of the accreditation process for Tec de Monterrey in the U.S. through the Southern Association of Colleges and Schools (SACS), he developed a Faculty Development Program in order to upgrade 2,000 faculty members with masters and doctoral degrees.
-Currently, all the 6,000 faculty members of the 31 campuses hold a graduate degree in their fields of teaching specialization and therefore, meet the standards of international accrediting institutions.
-Many of Tec de Monterrey’s programs are accredited by International Organizations.
+In 1988 as part of the accreditation process for Tec de Monterrey in the U.S. through the Southern Association of Colleges and Schools (SACS), he developed a Faculty Development Program in order to upgrade 2,000 faculty members with masters and doctoral degrees.
+Currently, all the 9 000 faculty members of the 31 campuses hold a graduate degree in their fields of teaching specialization and therefore, meet the standards of international accrediting institutions.

 The Virtual University

-In 1989, Dr. Rangel founded the Virtual University, which today serves 3,294 students at high school level and 10,374 full-time undergraduate students at Tecnológico de Monterrey.
-The VU also has 13,312 full-time graduate students enrolled in master’s degree programs and over 120,000 professionals receiving continuing education courses per year.
-In addition, the VU offers programs especially designed for public officials, communicators, journalists and members of civic society organizations.
-In the sphere of education, the VU has developed a variety of educational programs for public school teachers and school administrators at the K-12 level in over 20 countries and in several states in Mexico.
-From 1997 to the present, almost 200 thousand teachers mainly from the public sector and administrators have participated in these programs.
-Finally, the Virtual University offers programs in basic technology skills, English, support courses for grades K-12 and online high school courses, aimed at Mexico’s most marginalized population in rural areas, via a network of almost 2,000 Community Learning Centers.
-These centers, which offer educational and development programs to these communities, including online middle and high school, were created under the auspices of the federal government and several state governments, and they receive support, counseling and program content from the Tecnológico de Monterrey.
+In 1989, Dr. Rangel founded the Virtual University, which in 2011 served 10,374 full-time undergraduate students at Tecnológico de Monterrey.
+The VU also had 13,312 full-time graduate students enrolled in master’s degree programs and over 120,000 professionals receiving continuing education courses per year.
+In addition, the VU offers programs specially designed for public officials, communicators, journalists, and members of civil society organizations.
+In the sphere of education, the VU had developed a variety of educational programs for public school teachers and school administrators at the K-12 in several states in Mexico.
+From 1997 to the year 2011, almost 80 thousand teachers mainly from the public sector and administrators have participated in these programs.

-Dr. Rangel’s particular concern for extending education to broader sectors of society led him to initiate TecMilenio University, focused on offering quality education with the development of professional skills to provide the graduates with strong professional training for the job market.
-Currently, TecMilenio University has 33 campuses across Mexico and an enrollment of almost 33 thousand full-time students in senior high school, undergraduate and graduate programs.
-This is a relatively new educational system with a high-growth rate and it is in the process of development the curricula and the programs to have a closer relationship with the industry and private sector as well as improving the employability of the alumni.
+Dr. Rangel’s particular concern for extending education to broader sectors of society led him to initiate TecMilenio University, which focused on offering quality education with the development of professional skills to provide the graduates with strong professional training for the job market.
+In 2011, TecMilenio University had 33 campuses across Mexico and an enrollment of almost 33 thousand full-time students in senior high school, undergraduate, and graduate programs.
+This is a relatively new educational system with a high-growth rate and it is in the process of developing the curricula and the programs to have a closer relationship with the industry and private sector as well as improving the employability of the alumni.